Vasileios E. Vekiarellis

 Vasileios E. Vekiarellis (1887–1944) was a Greek journalist and writer.

 Biography

-He worked in Athenian newspapers and he served as director of the Athens News Agency.
-He published articles in the magazine Filotechnos at Volos and issued the monograph: The major problems: God, the universe, man, Athens 1938, that was awarded by the Apostolic Diakonia of the Church of Greece.
+Vasileios E. Vekiarellis worked in Athenian newspapers and served as director of the Athens News Agency.
+He published articles in the magazine Filotechnos at Volos.
+He issued the famous monograph The Major Problems: God, the universe, man (Athens, 1938), which was awarded by the Apostolic Diakonia of the Church of Greece.
 He was one of the founding members of ESIEA.